sara-ismail/stereoVision/README.md

 # stereoVision
-The aim of this project is to research the possibility and potential of 360 stereo vesion using RICOH THETA cameras.
+The aim of this project is to research the possibility and potential of 360 stereo vision using RICOH THETA cameras.

 ### Hardware:
 The most suitable RICOH THETA camera models for this job are the **THETA V/Z1**